HolyAhron/CenteringRaidProfile/README.md

 Note that due to Blizzard's restrictions, the automatic positioning will not occur while you are in combat.
 Additionally, this add-on is strictly a hobby project, so I've limited the scope of this positioning to only work with the "Keep Groups Together" option turned on (and the add-on will enforce this setting).

 Aside from the limitations above, all other raid profile options are available for you to change.

+## Known Issues

+While I do support centering horizontal groups, Blizzard's support of horizontal groups in their own raid frames is inconsistent and wonky.
+In particular, groups will overflow next to each other even if they have extra room defined within the container space (which you can see by unlocking the raid container).
+This is entirely a Blizzard issue and entirely out of my control.
+If you notice this overflow behavior, a UI reload (i.e. using the `/reload` console command) should remedy the unnecessary overflow in most situations.